Skip to content

 Historical Background

-The history of the Big Bang theory is itself a fascinating case study in how science and religion interact.
+The history of the Big Bang theory is itself a case study in how science and religion interact.

 In 1927, Georges Lemaitre - a Belgian Catholic priest and physicist - proposed that the universe was expanding from an initial “primeval atom.”
 This challenged the then-dominant steady-state model, which held that the universe had no beginning and no end.
 Einstein initially resisted Lemaitre’s conclusion, reportedly telling him “your calculations are correct, but your physics is abominable.”